Checking date: 09/04/2025 15:25:39

 Objectives

-The objective of this course is that students learn the main theories of economic growth and the most important stylized facts of Western economies At the end of the course the student will be able to.
-1 Identify the main stylized facts of groth.
-2 To understand the importance of capital (physical as well as human) accumulation for growth.
-3 To understand the importance of new ideas for growth.
-4 To understand the effects of economic policies; transitory or permanent?
-5 To understand the effects of institutions on growth.
-With respect of the skills adquired we will clasify them in two: generic or specific.
-Generic skills acquired: 1 Ability to solve complex problems.
-2 Improving student capability to formulate an economic problem in theoretic terms.
-3 The ability to translate economic data to theory.
-Specific skills 1 Learn to work with economic data.
-2 Learn to work with models in continuous time.
-3 To implement qualitatively and conduct computer simulations of the theories discussed in class.
+The objective of this course is for students to learn the main theories of economic growth and the most important stylized facts of economic growth At the end of the course, the student will be able to.
+1. Identify the main stylized facts of growth.
+2. Understand the importance of capital (physical as well as human) accumulation for growth.
+3. Understand the importance of new ideas for growth.
+4. Understand how new ideas are developed within a country.
+5. Understand the effects of economic policies.
+6. Understand the effects of institutions on growth.
+With respect to the skills acquired, we will classify them into two: generic and specific.
+Generic skills acquired: 1.
+Identify interesting patterns in the data.
+2. Apply economic theory to these patterns.
+3. Evaluate critically the model against the data.
+Specific skills 1.
+Learn to work with national accounts data.
+2. Learn to work with models in continuous time.
+3. Learn to implement computer simulations of the theories discussed in class.

 Description of contents: programme

 1. Stylized facts of growth.
 2. A theory of stagnation.
 3, Growth and capital accumulation.
 4. Growth accounting.
-5. The role of human capital, education.
-6. Limits to growth: Natural resources.
-7. Innovation and growth.
+5. Limits to growth: Natural resources.
+6. A theory of technological innovation at the frontier.
+7. A theory of technological adoption.
+8. The role of institutions.

 Learning activities and methodology